-Should a child need to receive medication during the school day parents or carers will be asked to come into school and personally hand over the medication to Reception Office.

-- On receipt of medication, a 'Medicine Record Sheet' should be completed and signed by the Parent/Carer (see: Appendix A) - (a separate form should be completed for each medication).
-Completed forms will be kept with medications in the Reception Office.

-- The medication should be in the original container as dispensed clearly labelled with the instructions for administration including:

-- The child's name

-- Name of medication

-- Strength of medication

-- How much to be given

-- When to be given

-- Date dispensed and / or expiry date.
-(If no date given, the medication should be replaced 6 months after date dispensed)

-- Length of treatment

-- Any other instructions

-NB A LABEL 'TO BE TAKEN AS DIRECTED' DOES NOT PROVIDE SUFFICIENT INFORMATION.

-- Liquid medication should be measured accurately using a medicine spoon or syringe.
-Medication should not be added to food or drinks unless there is a specific reason. - A record of the administration of each dose will be kept and signed by Reception Office staff, on the reverse of the Medicine Record Sheet (see: Appendix B) - Should the medicine need to be changed or discontinued before the completion of the course or if the dosage changes the school should be notified in writing by the parent/carer.
-A new supply of medication - correctly labelled with the new dose - should be obtained and a new consent form completed. - Should the supply need to be replenished this should be done in person by the parent or carer.
+- Should a child need to receive medication during the school day parents or carers will be asked to come into school and personally hand over the medication to Reception Office. - On receipt of medication, a 'Medicine Record Sheet' should be completed and signed by the Parent/Carer (see: Appendix A) - (a separate form should be completed for each medication).
+Completed forms will be kept with medications in the Reception Office. - The medication should be in the original container as dispensed clearly labelled with the instructions for administration including: - The child's name - Name of medication - Strength of medication - How much to be given - When to be given - Date dispensed and / or expiry date.
+(If no date given, the medication should be replaced 6 months after date dispensed) - Length of treatment - Any other instructions - NB A LABEL 'TO BE TAKEN AS DIRECTED' DOES NOT PROVIDE SUFFICIENT INFORMATION. - Liquid medication should be measured accurately using a medicine spoon or syringe.
+Medication should not be added to food or drinks unless there is a specific reason. - A record of the administration of each dose will be kept and signed by Reception Office staff, with the Medicine Record Sheet (see: Appendix B) - Should the medicine need to be changed or discontinued before the completion of the course or if the dosage changes the school should be notified in writing by the parent/carer.
+A new supply of medication - correctly labelled with the new dose - should be obtained and a new consent form completed. - Should the supply need to be replenished this should be done in person by the parent or carer. - St Catherine's will store medication that is in date and labelled in its original container where possible, in accordance with its instructions.
+The exception to this is insulin, which though must still be in date, will generally be supplied in an insulin injector pen or a pump. - St Catherine's will make sure that pupils with medical conditions can participate fully in all aspects of the curriculum and enjoy the same opportunities at school as any other child, and that appropriate adjustments and extra support are provided. - All St Catherine's staff understands that frequent absences, or symptoms, such as limited concentration and frequent tiredness, may be due to a pupil's medical condition.
+This school will not penalise pupils for their attendance if their absences relate to their medical condition.